FAQ for Electronic Resources in the Network Zone

 • Electronic Resource Management Overview of KB Articles

-Getting Started Here are some resources for those new to Electronic Resource Management.
-These resources are also helpful to those who need a refresher or more information about Alma and the Central Discovery Index functionality for Electronic ...
+Getting Started Here is a list of links to some resources for those new to Electronic Resource Management.
+These resources are also helpful to those who need a refresher or more information about Alma and the Central Discovery Index functionality for ...

 • Recommendations for Open Access Electronic Collections